joejag/techblog/_posts/2017-03-18-revealing-design.md

 // => [ 1, 2, 'fizz', 4, 'buzz', 'fizz', 'bang', 8, 'fizz', 'buzz'...
 {% endhighlight %}

 Hmm.
 We got it to work.
-But it meant adding 4 new rules.
-If we added another rule it'd mean adding another 5 and so on.
+But it meant adding four new rules.
+If we added another rule, it'd mean adding another 5 and so on.
 Cleary this design isn't that good.

 Drat.